Jasonbit/SwiftHtml/README.md

 ### What is a SwiftHtml ?

-It is a library for server-side web programming using the Swift 2.0 programming language (https://developer.apple.com/swift)
+Helpful library for the dynamic creation of HTML using the Swift 2.0 programming language (https://developer.apple.com/swift)

 ### How can I start ?